jackrobertscott/authpack-client-190806/documents/api/accounts.md

 ## Count accounts

-Used to count a collection of accounts.
+Used to count a group of accounts.

 ```ts
 authenticator.accounts.count({